BoyCook/GitAll/README.md

 ## How it works

-The tool tool works by either setting up config in the config file, or passing it parameters on the command line.
+GitAll works by either setting up config in the config file, or passing it parameters on the command line.
 Parameters passed in will take precidence over parameters found in the config file.
-It's much better to setup the config in advance and let the tool do all the hard work.
+It's much better to setup the config in advance and let the GitAll do all the hard work.

 ## Usage